 Mr. Totenberg’s wife of 55 years, Melanie Shroder Totenberg, died in 1996.
 Survivors include three daughters, Nina Totenberg of the District, Jill Totenberg of New York and Amy Totenberg of Atlanta; five grandchildren; and two great-grandchildren.

 In 1980, Mr. Totenberg’s Stradivarius violin was stolen after a performance in Cambridge, Mass.
 It has never been found.
+(Update: The violin has been found.)

 During her father’s final days, Nina Totenberg said, many of his former students played for him at his bedside.